saraebbers/NC-Vineyards-API/README.md

 # Build Your Own Backend - North Carolina Vineyards API

-#### Time to relax and enjoy a stroll through our selection of beautiful North Carolina Vineyards.
-This API lets you find up to 30 stunning vineyards and some of thier associated wines while providing location and contact information for each vineyard so you can plan your own Northern Carolina vineyard tour depending on the area you plan on trekking through!
+#### This API lets you find and add to the database of vineyards and wines associated with North Carolina.

 ## Deployed Application
-This application is deployed at: [NC Vineyard Production](https://buildyourownbackendcodysara.herokuapp.com)
+This application is deployed at: [NC Vineyard Production](https://buildyourownbackendcodysara.herokuapp.com) Feel free to test out different endpoints on the deployed site.

 ## Technologies Used
 - Node.js